Greatest Villains of All Time: The Joker

-I honest tried NOT to pick the Joker.
-I wanted to go against the grain and be that annoying person who claims the Joker is not the greatest villain ever… but it simply cannot be done.
+I honest tried not to pick the Joker.
+I wanted to be that annoying contrarian who insists he’s overrated and not the greatest villain of all time… but it simply cannot be done.

 Unholy Matrimony

 Never in the history of anything has there ever been a hero-villain dynamic so perfectly matched by being complete opposites.
-The two are distorted reflections of the other.
-Where Bruce does his best to maintain his sanity, the Joker revels in his madness.
-He knows he’s the complete opposite of Batman, and takes pride in it.
-Batman will never kill; the Joker will torture, maim, and kill every human connection Batman has, while never touching Batman himself.
-They provide each other a twisted sense of purpose that neither would achieve with any other counterpart.
+Batman and the Joker are distorted reflections of one another: where Bruce clings to his sanity, the Joker revels in his madness.
+He knows he’s Batman’s inverse—and he takes pride in it.
+Batman refuses to kill, while the Joker will gleefully destroy everyone close to him, all without ever laying a hand on Batman himself.
+They give each other a twisted sense of purpose that neither could achieve with any other counterpart.

 The Clown Prince of Crime